ES-1085/f2024-ds1-project-postparty-experience/memo/memo.md

     ## [1] "Southeast" "West"      "Southwest" "Northeast" NA          "Midwest"
     ## [7] "Northwest"

+To make `regions` useful with a leaflet map, we would have assigned each region coordinates (multipolygon).

 ``` r
 Postpartum <- relocate(Postpartum, regions, .after = first_state)
 ```